Table Of Contents

 The use of The Zur Institute's Site and Content is at your own risk.
 Unless otherwise prohibited by law, The Zur Institute will not be liable to you or to any other third party for: (a) any direct, indirect, incidental, special, punitive or consequential losses or damages, including, but not limited to, loss of profits, loss of earnings, loss of business opportunities or personal injuries resulting directly or indirectly from use of information provided in The Zur Institute's site; or (b) any losses, claims, damages, expenses, liabilities or costs (including legal fees) resulting directly or indirectly from use of the material in these web pages.
 The conditions in this paragraph apply to any acts, omissions and negligence of The Zur Institute that would give rise to a course of legal action.
 The reader hereby agrees to indemnify and hold harmless The Zur Institute against all claims and expenses (including attorney fees) arising from the use of any information in The Zur Institute web site.

-There are no refunds nor returns and all sales of courses and catalog items are final.
 In order to access the online course material it is the customer's responsibility to make sure they have the technology and, if necessary, the ability to seek tech support on their own.
-They have to make sure that their email service will accept and does not block emails from email@example.com and firstname.lastname@example.org.
+They have to make sure that their email service will accept and does not block emails from firstname.lastname@example.org, email@example.com, and firstname.lastname@example.org.
 As the online courses are designed to be a 100% web-based courses, The Zur Institute office neither faxes nor snail mails nor sends email attachments of any of the online course material.
-Please note that it does take a considerable amount of time to download a 2 megabyte course file (the files in the Spousal and Partner Abuse (7CE credit course).
-It may be practically impossible to do so.

 When using AOL as the browser, there have been problems reported with the Certificate of Completion appearing only as a blank document.
 If you switch to another browser (e.g., Safari or IE), you will have to retake the evaluation and post test, and then the Certificate of Completion should appear and print without difficulty.
 You may also need to allow POP-UPs in order to access the Certificate of Completion.